(360) 751-0369 - Real World EDA

-"providing the economic development educational and strategic groundwork for sustainable communities of African Descent"
+providing the economic development education for sustainable communities of African Descent.

 "Good luck at what you do, which looks good"

 "It was a fantastic relationship having Real World EDA as a program in our school"

 "You are doing an outstanding job with your annual Education Forum in East Lewis County as the Founder/Executive Director of the East Lewis County Regional Chamber of Commerce" Dr. Terry Bergeson